 Dread the thought of another day at your current job?
 Envying someone else’s line of work?
-If you just can’t stand the thought of going back there, check out all of our steps to make sure your career change is as seamless as possible.
+If you just can’t stand the thought of going back there, check out all of our steps to make sure changing careers goes as smoothly as possible.

 Figure out which part of your job you can’t stand and then find out what position will never have that.
 If you’re working in hospitality but you’re sick of working with demands from the public, switching to another role demanding customer service skills won’t be a good transition.
 Consider what you need and go towards that.